- How many mortgages can you have?

 Cons Of Multiple Mortgages

-The most significant con associated with multiple mortgages is the amount of debt you will take on.
+The most significant con associated with multiple mortgages is the debt you will take on.
 If you were to experience a loss of income, no matter the cause, you will still be on the hook for all of your mortgage payments.
 This could put you at risk for foreclosures and a declining credit score, making investing more difficult in the future.

 Another note to be aware of is that mortgages are not always the most cost-efficient way to finance a property.
-When you start adding multiple homes to your portfolio, you may face higher interest rates by working with a traditional lender.
+When adding multiple homes to your portfolio, you may face higher interest rates by working with a traditional lender.
 Many investors will opt to work with private money lenders, crowdsourcing, or even business partners as they begin acquiring more and more rental properties.

 How To Manage Multiple Mortgages

 You will need to have strong organizational systems in place to manage multiple mortgages.
 It is recommended that you keep track of your own repayment schedules and update them regularly.
 You can stagger your repayment schedule to prevent a large amount of cash from leaving your accounts at one time each month.